tinyspeck/xml-job-to-job-dsl-plugin/generate_hpi.md

 To generate a new .hpi:
   - run `mvn install` in the terminal

-  - if you come across a Build Failure or compilation failure you may have to rebuild the project: Build -> Rebuild Project and then run `mvn install`.
+  - if you come across a Build Failure or compilation failure you may have to rebuild the project: Build -> Rebuild Project and then run `mvn install -DskipTests` to skip running tests.

        <img width="1395" alt="Screen Shot 2022-10-27 at 11 31 31 AM" src="https://user-images.githubusercontent.com/112515811/198342917-e0956d14-55e4-4af1-816f-3f5a26cdef8a.png">